ibm-cloud-docs/monitoring/dashboards.md

 | Copy to another Team    | Users in the team with editor permissions in both teams | New dashboard instance  | If the original dashboard is not shared, only the user who copies the dashboard has access. </br>If the original dashboard is shared, all team members of the team has access. | If the original dashboard is not shared, only the user who copies the dashboard. </br>If the original dashboard is shared, all team members of the team with editor permissions. |
 {: caption="Table 2.
 Information about users and dashboards related to copying dashboards" caption-side="top"}

-Complete the following steps to copy a dashboard:
+Complete the following steps to copy a dashboard in the Web UI:

 1. Navigate to the *DASHBOARDS* section in the Web UI.
 2. Select the dashboard from the left hand panel.